MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 [!INCLUDE [2021_releasewave1](../includes/2021_releasewave1.md)]

-With the report extension object, you can extend existing report objects, for example, by adding fields to the report dataset and modifying the report layout to reflect the new fields.
-Or, you can simply change the layout of an existing report by adding an extension object that provides a new layout.
+With the report extension object, you can extend existing report objects, similar to how you extend tables and pages.
+With report extensions, you can extend an existing report by:

+- Adding fields to the existing report dataset
+- Adding new datasets
+- Adding to request pages
+- Modifying columns
+- Modifying the report layout to reflect the new fields that are added with an extension
+- Changing the layout of an existing report by adding a custom report layout to the extension

 > [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.